About Project Edison

 Project Edison, the exemplary project for Hoffman-Boston Elementary, promotes excellence in education through communication arts.
-The 2020-21 theme was podcasting.
-Learners shared stories only they can tell, hearing the stories of their peers and community members and meeting communication arts goals such as:
+Learners collaboratively work on meeting communication arts goals as well as Science, Social Studies, and SEL standards such as:

 - Raising the level of enthusiasm and engagement in the learning process

 - Supporting Virginia Standards of Learning (SOLs)

 - Improving speaking, writing and presentation skills through communication experiences

 - Building proficiency in technology skills to communicate their ideas and viewpoints with others